tiagomiotto/sinfo-rpi-truck/README.md

 **Note:** The effect this has on reading several sensors has yet to be tested, although it shouldn't be a problem due to the quad core nature of the Rpi3B+.

+#### The components topic:

+The [componentClass](componentClass.py) provides a method to publish a JSON with information related to the configuration of the component to the topic **root/components**.
+This method is called after they are setup in the [main.py](main.py), so you can check the information for all the current components running on that system by subscribing to that topic.

 ---
 ### Setting up the IMU data streamming